 National CAB (NCAB)

-Most of the research projects Zambart implements are multi-community; one research project implemented in multiple communities at the same time.
+Most of the research projects Zambart implements are multi-community; one research project is implemented in multiple communities at the same time.
 This requires representation on the research from each community.
-Therefore, CAB s are created in all the participating communities.
+Therefore, CABs are created in all the participating communities.

 For uniformity and coordination of all community engagement activities in the research project, a National CAB (NCAB) is created for the project.
 The NCAB is a country-level mechanism that enables inter-CAB communication and collaboration between the community CABs.
 It provides a forum for discussing cross-cutting issues, sharing experiences across communities, as well as learning and developing best practices for the research project.
 The NCAB is comprised of at least one member from each of the community CABs.

 On-going dialogue with community stakeholders